677 - Clay Allison - live

 So now the governor.

-My grandpa told me about a man.
+My grandpa told me about that.

 Oh, now I know.